deckhouse/deckhouse/modules/400-descheduler/docs/README.md

 This strategy identifies *under utilized nodes* and evicts pods from them to redistribute them more compactly across fewer nodes.

-The strategy is designed to be used in conjunction with auto-scaling, aiming to reduce the number of under utilized nodes.
-When using this strategy, the scheduler's evaluation strategy should also be configured as `MostAllocated`.

 **Under utilized node** — A node whose resource usage is below all the threshold values specified in the [strategies.highNodeUtilization.thresholds](cr.html#descheduler-v1alpha2-spec-strategies-highnodeutilization-thresholds) section.

 The strategy is enabled by the parameter [spec.strategies.highNodeUtilization.enabled](cr.html#descheduler-v1alpha2-spec-strategies-highnodeutilization-enabled).